Who We Are

-In 2003, Anne and her close network of friends and supporters opened the Welcoming Center for New Pennsylvanians.
+In 2003, Anne and her close network of friends and supporters opened The Welcoming Center.

 This organization has carried out her vision for over a decade.
-To date, the Welcoming Center has served over 16,000 people from over 150 countries around the world, accelerating immigrant integration and economic advancement, just as Anne envisioned.
+To date, The Welcoming Center has served over 17,000 people from over 150 countries around the world, promoting inclusive economic growth through immigrant integration, just as Anne envisioned.

 Meet Our Board